Health services

 The primary health care sector is rich in clinical data and information to support the management of individuals’ health care, however, the availability of data for national population research is limited.
 Specifically, there is no consistent collection of national data to understand how people use primary care, the conditions managed, health and wellbeing outcomes, and links between other services, such as hospitals or community services.
 Data are collected through a range of different mechanisms across jurisdictions, primary health networks (PHNs) and services, but not in a uniform and consistent way (AIHW 2022b).

 Currently, if information is recorded on FDSV, it is usually recorded in free text fields, in a non-standardised way.
 Therefore, analysis of free text, using complex computing techniques, provides the most likely opportunity to identify FDSV in primary care.
+For example, an algorithm has been developed to identify women with indications of domestic violence and abuse, see Baseline cohort data from HARMONY, a cluster randomised controlled trial of culturally safe domestic violence management in general practice.
 Similar strategies could possibly be applied to other service data, such as emergency departments, to help identify the prevalence of FDSV among service users.

 Administrative by-product data collected by the Australian Government in relation to Medicare Benefits Schedule claims is used to report on some primary care activity related to specific areas, such as mental health.
 However, there are currently no specific claims items under the MBS which could be used to identify activity related to FDSV (House of Representatives Standing Committee on Social Policy and Legal Affairs 2021).